Office of the Secretary of Transportation, U.S. Department of Transportation.

 Start Supplemental Information

-To be eligible to participate in the Secretary's RAISE Award competition, students must be U.S. citizens or permanent residents.
-For the high school division, the students must have been enrolled in at least one semester (or quarterly equivalent) at a U.S. high school (or equivalent approved home school program) in 2014.
-For the University division, the student must have been enrolled in a U.S.-based college or university for at least one semester (or quarterly equivalent) in 2014.
+Eligibility: To be eligible to participate in the Secretary's RAISE Award competition, students must be citizens of the United States or permanent residents.
+For the high school division, the students must have been enrolled in at least one semester (or quarterly equivalent) at a U.S. high school (or equivalent approved home school program) in 2019.
+For the university division, the student must have been enrolled in a U.S.-based college or university for at least one semester (or quarterly equivalent) during 2019.
 Students may participate and be recognized as individuals or in teams.
 Each member of a team must meet the eligibility criteria.
 An individual may join more than one team.
 There is no charge to enter the competition.

 The following additional rules apply:

-1. Candidates shall submit a project in the competition under the rules promulgated by the Department;
+1. Candidates shall submit a project in the competition under the rules promulgated by the Department of Transportation (DOT);

 2. Candidates shall agree to execute indemnifications and waivers of claims against the Federal government as provided in this Notice;